Journalism skills for freelance writers

-There’s an old belief that goes something like this, “Journalists, reporters, and storytellers are born and not made.”
+An old belief goes something like this: “Journalists, reporters, and storytellers are born and not made.”
 There’s also the old saying, “There’s an exception to every rule.”

 The City Editor told me I had what it took to do the job, and he wasn’t talking about my writing skills.
 Instead, he believed I had the personal qualities and character traits to interview complete strangers and learn their stories.